-Issi ues (a and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XV III.
-TI RIBAL CULTURAL RESOURCES - a) in t in F site geo of t uld the project cause a substantial adverse change he significance of a tribal cultural resource, defined Public Resources Code section 21074 as either a e, feature, place, cultural landscape that is ographically defined in terms of the size and scope he landscape, sacred place, or object with cultural ue to a California Native American tribe, and that i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources.
-Code Section 5020.1(k), or \boxtimes ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resources Code Section a.i-ii) A cultural resources survey conducted for the Proposed Project determined there are no listed or eligible state or local historic resources located in the Proposed Project's APE where physical development would occur.
+- nd Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) RIBAL CULTURAL RESOURCES - uld the project cause a substantial adverse change , in the site geo the significance of a tribal cultural resource, defined Public Resources Code section 21074 as either a strength of the feature, place, cultural landscape that is orgraphically defined in terms of the size and scope the landscape, sacred place, or object with cultural use to a California Native American tribe, and that i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources.
+Code Section 5020.1(k), or ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

+a.i-ii) A cultural resources survey conducted for the Proposed Project determined there are no listed or eligible state or local historic resources located in the Proposed Project's APE where physical development would occur.
 There is an existing archaeological site of tribal cultural significance listed on the NRHP situated within one-quarter mile of the Airport property.
 Due to the sensitivity of the site, the precise location relative to BIH is not disclosed in this document.
 However, the site is not within an area that would undergo any ground disturbance or accommodate any surface activity due to the Proposed Project.
 Ground disturbing activities would be limited to construction and include cutting, filling, and grading portions of the Runway 12/30 RSA which are currently in a non-standard condition.
 Much of these activities would be in locations where prior ground disturbance has occurred, and a cultural resources survey discovered no indication of sites or materials of tribal significance.